If you have concerns about your student’s use of alcohol and/or other drugs, do not ignore them.

 - Be honest about your concerns with your student, but don’t be accusatory.
 Don’t speak in generalities; use specific examples that have led to your concern.
 For example, “I’m worried about your drinking because ...," or "I'm worried that you may be using drugs because ..."

 - you mentioned that you had blackouts (couldn’t remember part of the evening)

-- your grades have been falling and several times you missed your morning classes because you were hung-over
+- your grades have been falling, and you missed your morning classes several times because you were hungover

 - I’ve noticed your tolerance to alcohol has increased

 - you have been running out of money and can’t explain why

 - I found a pipe (or needle, or pills) in your laundry

 - If you need to speak with someone about your concerns, call the Health and Wellness Center at 814-949-5540 and ask to speak with Anna Hricko, the Certified Advanced Alcohol and Other Drug Counselor.
 Although she cannot speak directly about your student, she can offer some guidelines.

 - Encourage your student to seek options through the Health and Wellness Center.
 Confidential counseling with the Certified Advanced Alcohol and Other Drug Counselor is available.